 Halton Arp’s evidence and theories, when investigating the possibility that redshift may be wrong, also suggest the possibility that ‘new’ matter can change as it gets older.

-Halton suggests when matter is ejected from quasars they have no mass, the mass of new quasar ejected protons and electrons changes with time, as this matter changes their redshift or blueshift naturally (intrinsic redshift) has to change.
+Halton suggests when new matter is ejected from quasars they have extremely low mass (perhaps virtually no mass?), the initial mass of new quasar ejected protons and electrons changes/transforms with time, as this new quasar matter evolves their redshift or blueshift naturally (intrinsic redshift) has to change.

 The previous article on Arp’s redshift controversy introduced some of his ideas from the fantastic video of Halton explaining his ideas on the old BBC TV programme the Sky at Night, famously hosted by the much missed Patrick Moore for all those years.
 You can see that video further down the page.